eic/tutorial-developing-benchmarks/_episodes/03-filling_out_your_benchmark.md

     - echo "I will collect results here!"
 ```

-Specify that we need to finish the simulate rule first:
+Specify that we need to finish the simulate stage first:
 ```yaml
   needs:
     - ["your_benchmark:simulate"]